All the following information is provided to the best of our knowledge.

 29. Can I also apply for this interim financial aid in addition to other emergency aid, immediate aid or other support aid?

 That depends on the situation.
-Students submitting an application must declare that they do not expect further income for the month for which they apply for interim financial aid, and have not applied for or intend to apply for further pandemic-related support (such as from emergency funds, foundations or sponsoring associations).
-This excludes financial means that are not used to pay for daily living costs such as the support from a technical grant for your IT equipment, or operational support for the self-employed.
+Students submitting an application must declare that they have not applied for or intend to apply for further pandemic-related support (such as from emergency funds, foundations or sponsoring associations) in the month of application for interim financial aid.
+Short-term unemployment allowances are also considered to be an obstacle to applying for interim financial assistance.
+This excludes financial means that do not pay for daily living costs such as the support from a technical grant for your IT equipment, or operational support for the self-employed.
 If you are in a proven pandemic-related emergency, you can receive interim financial aid irrespectively from such other support.

 30. I am receiving some BAföG – does that mean that I do not qualify for the interim financial aid?